 Cannabis and Yoga

-While I still sometimes make mistakes and live in a way that brings the pain back, I now know the difference between what works and what doesn’t for me.
+While I still sometimes do silly things and live in a way that brings the pain back, I now know the difference between what works and what doesn’t for me.

 And to me, that’s what healing is.

 Because I chose to use cannabis therapeutically, I got know myself in a way that I wouldn’t have otherwise.
 I was able to stop numbing out and start tuning into what was actually happening in my body.

 From there, I was able to make changes to transform the way I feel, walk, eat, move and breathe.
 I was able to learn how to carry myself in a way that helped ease the pain, and eventually, I learned how to change the structure of my body with some yoga poses and my own breath to rid my body of chronic pain (at least most of the time).

 I was able to learn how to grow and cook food that is soulful, healthy and delicious.
 And, most importantly, I was able to look at myself honestly and give myself the permission and motivation to do what actually feels good.

 I’m not perfect.
 And I’m not saying that cannabis will help everyone lose weight and eliminate chronic pain.

 I wanted to share my story because I think that if more people understood how cannabis can help you reframe your whole way of seeing yourself and the way healing works, everyone could stop thinking that it’s only medicine if you have cancer or glaucoma, or at the very least, everyone could stop thinking of it as a “drug” that’s just “bad”, mm’kay?

 Share your story below in the comments section or email me at [email protected] and tell me how marijuana healed you.